 Recently I've installed a Windows7 VM on my Mac, using VirtualBox.
 After some effort I've been able to make the application run satisfactorily under Windows7 and Linux Mint.
 However, there are three components used by iLetter that are not provided with Windows7 or Linux Mint.
 These are the Chrome browser, PHP, and apache.
 These must be installed before iLetter will work under these OSes.
 In an appendix to the iLetter User Guide I have given links to sites from which one may download these components; it is not particularly difficult.

-Version 1.12.2 is the final release of version 1.
+Version 1.12.2 was the final release of version 1 and is no longer available.
 Future development will only be for version 2.

 While creating iLetter v1 was technically interesting, it was always going to be unsatisfactory in a number of ways.
 Not the least of these is the non-native look to some aspects of the application, such as the menu bar, and that under macOS the Dock icon could be used to start Letter but not switch to it.
 Then, as time passed, changes started to creep in as to how the web browser worked, or which version of apache came with macOS as standard, and I was having to take those into account.
 Later versions of Safari, for example, no longer appear to permit the iLetter window to be closed by the application itself.

-So here we are after a couple more years, with a release version of iLetter v2 for macOS.
+So here we are after a couple more years, with a release version of iLetter v2.
 I hope to get useful feedback from users.